 If your cat still can't resist the area, try placing its food there; cats are unlikely to urinate or defecate where they eat.
 Use your cat's own fragrance to your advantage: rub a cloth between your cat's eye and ear to pick up its scent, then rub the cloth over the problem area.
-You can also use Feliway.
-This feline behavior modification spray mimics a cat's natural facial pheromone...its friendly pheromone.
-Sprayed in the cat's environment, it creates a comforting, reassuring feeling that reduces the impulse to urine mark or scratch.
-Recognizing this friendly scent on walls, curtains, or furniture, a cat is usually reluctant to mark the area again.
-Do this two to three times a day to be most effective.
-Cat AttractTM and Feliway make a great combination.
+You can also use Comfort Zone® [see coupon on page 30].
+Comfort Zone® Calming Diffusers release pheromones that mimic cats' natural, calming pheromones, signaling to your cat he or she is in a safe and familiar place.
+This helps reduce your cat's stress and those stress response behaviors like urine marking.
+Cat AttractTM and Comfort Zone® make a great combination.